v 3.7.web 2025

 Afrasiab

-The earliest shatranj pieces are thought to be figurative, like those discovered in Afrasiab, modern Uzbekistan, made from ivory and dating from the 700s.
+The earliest shatranj pieces were figural (depicting recognisble forms from life), like those discovered in Afrasiab, modern Uzbekistan, made from ivory and dating from the 700s.
 They feature soldiers on foot, horseback or riding chariots or elephants.

 The Afrasiab chessmen are normally considered the oldest definitive chessmen.
 While there followed a shift in favour of abstract pieces, they must not have been completely replaced, as later examples of Islamic figurative pieces have been found.